List of Ubisoft subsidiaries: Ubisoft Barcelona

 Ubisoft Barcelona was founded in 1998 and is based in Barcelona, Spain.
 The team's early focus laid on racing games, until their focus shifted to develop casual games such as Your Shape for Wii.
-The Barcelona studio also served as a support studio, working on titles such as Tom Clancy's Rainbow Six Siege and Raving Rabbids.
+The Barcelona studio also served as a support studio, working on titles such as Tom Clancy's Rainbow Six Siege and Rayman Raving Rabbids.
 The studio also worked with Red Storm Entertainment on Star Trek: Bridge Crew.

 Ubisoft Barcelona Mobile

 Ubisoft Barcelona Mobile, based in Barcelona, Spain, was formed as Microjocs Mobile in 2002, and became part of Digital Chocolate in August 2007.
 The studio was sold to Ubisoft in September 2013 and subsequently renamed Ubisoft Barcelona Mobile.
 Productions by Ubisoft Barcelona Mobile include Galaxy Life and Might & Magic: Elemental Guardians.
 Ubisoft Barcelona Mobile has more than 70 employees as of May 2021.

 Ubisoft Belgrade

 Founded in November 2016, Ubisoft Belgrade in Belgrade, Serbia, has worked on Tom Clancy's Ghost Recon Wildlands, Tom Clancy's Ghost Recon Breakpoint, Steep: Road to the Olympics and The Crew 2.
 The studio develops post-launch content for Wildlands and Breakpoint.